ClawArena: Benchmarking AI Agents in Evolving Information Environments: ClawArena

 \subsection{Overview}

-Each ClawArena scenario simulates a realistic information environment that an AI agent must navigate.
-A scenario consists of multi-channel session histories (5--7 channels such as Slack, email, and WeChat, totaling 200--400 messages), workspace files (4--8 documents including monitoring logs, sprint notes, and audit reports), staged update packages that inject new evidence over time, and a four-stage personalization protocol ending in silent-exam rounds.
-A central design principle is that each scenario maintains a complete hidden ground truth, while the agent only observes noisy, partial, and sometimes contradictory traces.
-Answer correctness is always verified against the hidden ground truth, not against any single observable source.
+Each ClawArena scenario simulates a realistic information environment an AI agent must navigate.
+A scenario comprises multi-channel session histories (5--7 channels such as Slack, email, and WeChat, 200--400 messages), workspace files (4--8 documents including monitoring logs, sprint notes, audit reports), staged update packages that inject new evidence over time, and a four-stage personalization protocol ending in silent-exam rounds.
+Each scenario maintains a complete hidden ground truth against which answers are verified, while the agent observes only noisy, partial, sometimes contradictory traces.

-For example, in one scenario about a startup outage investigation, a private direct message claims a four-minute recovery while a monitoring export records 47 minutes; sprint notes contain no record of the claimed CTO approval.
-The agent must synthesize these conflicting sources, revise its conclusions as later updates arrive (a quality assurance assessment, a CTO denial), and present results in the user's preferred tabular format throughout.
+For example, a startup outage scenario presents conflicting recovery timelines across a direct message, monitoring export, and sprint notes; the agent must synthesize conflicts, revise as later updates arrive, and present results in the user's preferred format.

-The current release contains 64 scenarios across 8 professional domains (Figure~\ref{fig:sunburst}), totaling 1{,}879 evaluation rounds and 365 dynamic updates.
-Two question formats test complementary capabilities: multi-choice (set-selection) questions ask the agent to identify the correct subset from 7--9 candidate statements, and shell-based executable checks verify whether claims about workspace evidence can be grounded in the actual files.
+\textsc{ClawArena} comprises 12 scenarios spanning diverse professional contexts (retail analytics, finance, healthcare, information security, HR, education, research integrity, and others) with 337 evaluation rounds and 45 dynamic updates in total; representative scenarios are catalogued in Appendix~\ref{app:domain_gallery} and the full statistical breakdown is reported in Appendix~\ref{app:core_stats}.
+Two formats test complementary capabilities: multi-choice (set-selection) over 7--9 candidate statements, and shell-based executable checks verifying whether claims about workspace evidence hold in the actual files.